semiversus/aestatic/README.md

-# aestatic
+# ÆStatic

-Building a static website
+There are still too few static website building tools out there.
+Here's mine.